On the oscillating electric dipole moment induced by axion-fermion couplings: Introduction

 The QCD axion \cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj} represents a most compelling paradigm for the physics beyond the Standard Model (SM), by simultaneously providing an elegant solution to the strong CP problem and an excellent dark matter candidate \cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah}.
 Current axion searches have started to probe the region of parameter space predicted by the QCD axion (see Ref.~\cite{DiLuzio:2020wdo} for a comprehensive overview of axion models) while next-generation experiments will explore regions of parameters space deemed to be unreachable until a decade ago \cite{Irastorza:2018dyq,Sikivie:2020zpn}.

 Among novel and ingenious axion detection strategies, it was proposed in Refs.~\cite{Graham:2013gfa,Budker:2013hfa,JacksonKimball:2017elr} to employ nuclear magnetic resonance techniques to look for an oscillating neutron electric dipole moment (EDM) induced by axion dark matter.
-Other experimental approaches have been suggested in order to search for oscillating EDMs of atoms, molecules and nuclei \cite{Stadnik:2013raa,Abel:2017rtm,Flambaum:2019ejc}, as well as protons employing storage ring facilities \cite{Chang:2017ruk,Kim:2021pld}.
-As a theoretical setup, most of the above-mentioned works focussed on the oscillating nucleon EDM induced by the defining property of the QCD axion, namely an axion coupling to the $G\tilde G$ operator.
+Other experimental approaches have been suggested in order to search for oscillating EDMs of atoms, molecules and nuclei \cite{Stadnik:2013raa,Abel:2017rtm,Flambaum:2019ejc}, as well as that of protons/deuterons \cite{Chang:2017ruk,Pretz:2019ham,Graham:2020kai,Kim:2021pld} and electrons \cite{Suleiman:2021whz} employing storage ring facilities.
+As a theoretical setup, most of these works focussed on the oscillating nucleon EDM induced by the defining property of the QCD axion, namely an axion coupling to the $G\tilde G$ operator.

 On the other hand, it has been recently pointed out by Smith \cite{Smith:2023htu} (see also Refs.~\cite{Alexander:2017zoh,Wang:2021dfj} for earlier similar claims) that the model-dependent axion-fermion coupling, here denoted as $g = C \, m /f_a$ (where $C$ is an adimensional coupling, $m$ the fermion mass and $f_a$ the axion decay constant) leads to an axion-dependent EDM of the type \beq d(a) = \frac{e \,g }{2\, m^2}\,a = \frac{C \,e }{2\, m}\,\frac{a}{f_a} \,, \eeq defined in terms of the non-relativistic (NR) Hamiltonian, $\H_{\rm EDM} \supset - d(a)\,\vec{\sigma}\cdot\vec{E}$.